 My research focuses on developing and applying optical measurement techniques for studies of mass and energy transfer as well as diseases of the human eye.
-In addition, we are now working on accelerated deployments of CO2-utilization technologies.
+In addition, we are working on accelerating deployments of CO2-utilization technologies.

-My teaching focuses on experiential undergraduate education through a lab course, the International Engineering Summer School at TU Berlin, and Techlab@Mcity.
+My teaching focuses on experiential undergraduate education through a lab course, the International Engineering Summer School at TU Berlin, and Techlab Climate Change.

 My service work ranges from administrative roles at UM, editorial roles, a translational research program, to committees for international professional societies.